quintesse/PlayoVR/README.md

  - 2017-05-03
    - Added a "sky dome" for 360 panoramic photos
+   - The spheres are now containers for 360 panoramic photos
+   - Bringing a photo sphere close to your head shows a personal preview
-   - The spheres are now containers for 360 panoramic photos and when placed on the central pedestal cause the sky dome to change for all connected players
+   - Placing a photo sphere on the central pedestal causes the sky dome to change for all connected players
  - 2017-04-25
    - Added `NetworkSnapManager` script for syncing snap actions over the network
    - The network scripts now have custom editors that show their current state which